 Yes, this narrative is both expository about what a physician is, and more specifically my personal quest to be a diagnostician as a self-defined professional goal.
 But, beyond a technical essay, I must conclude stating that all of this distills down to being “a healer.”
 I am most proud of that.
 I sincerely, long past the trials of getting here and all life’s cynical pressures that might conspire to distort or demean the original premises of a naive young man from South Philadelphia, believe in the superceding nobility of the healer among humanity’s archetypal roles.

 The message for the young?
 Get moving.
 Commit yourself to becoming a master at something in your life.
 Something that is not easy.
 Something that is hard and not easily duplicated.
 Something most will not do, cannot endure.
 When you look in the mirror in your later years (I am approaching 70), you will smile.
 You will have something no one can take away from you.
 And it will be an incomparable satisfaction.
 However, you need not, otherwise, think to know the end-point, the destination, yet.
 Just get moving on a path that makes sense and that keeps inviting you to take the next step.
-The right direction, if you are honest and authentic, will open to you.
+The right direction, if you are honest with yourself and authentic, will open to you.

 A wonderful quote from Charles Krauthammer, MD, political journalist and commentator, not long after he was diagnosed with terminal cancer and was saying farewell applies: “…I leave with the knowledge that I lived that life that I intended.”
 It cannot be said better.